roytang/blog/content/posts/2007/09/lorwyn-planeswalkers.md

 **

-Chandra&'s card looks awesome, let me get that out of the way.
+Chandra's card looks awesome, let me get that out of the way.
 People will collect her just for that.
 That 6 loyalty there is really good as well.
 Slam this down in limited and make sure you can defend her for two turns = you win the game.
 Or, in more dire times, just take down a 6/6 guy for five mana.
-In Constructed, I&'m not sure what deck would take her, as burn doesn&'t seem to be very strong in Lorwyn.
+In Constructed, I'm not sure what deck would take her, as burn doesn't seem to be very strong in Lorwyn.

 **